alx016/mobile_robots/README.md

 ### Projects
-The projects I developed during this semester were:
+The projects I developed during college were:
 * Maze Mapping using an Omnidirectional Mobile Robot (OMR)
     * Using an Omnidirectional Mobile Robot developed navigation algorithms so that the robot would be able to avoid obstacles across a Maze until it finds a specific